Justin Chinyanta: Career

-Citi Bank
+Citibank

 Chinyanta was admitted practitioner to the Zambian bar.
-Upon completing his law degree, he was hired by Citi Bank Zambia and placed into th company's apprentice program.
-Chinyanta spent his formative years studying banking on the Citi Bank Junior Program in Greece.
+Upon completing his law degree, he was hired by Citibank Zambia and placed into the company's apprentice program.
+Chinyanta spent his formative years studying banking on the Citibank Junior Program in Greece.

-Upon his return to Zambia, Chinyanta quickly rose through the ranks at Citi Bank with his knack for closing deals and arranging financial products.
-In his late 20s, he was selected for an upper management position at Citi Bank Zambia.
+Upon his return to Zambia, Chinyanta quickly rose through the ranks at Citibank with his knack for closing deals and arranging financial products.
+In his late 20s, he was selected for an upper management position at Citibank Zambia.
 He eventually became VP (Vice President) of Citi's Zambia division and then the Africa Office, based in Nairobi, Kenya.

 Loita Capital

 Chinyanta and his co-founders (all from Citibank) quickly went to work closing a series of deals around Africa.
 Being an African, allowed Chinyanta and his team to navigate the market in a way that many foreign banks struggled to do.
 This meant that they had a strategic advantage in navigating the politically tenuous African market.

 Chinyanta has led the development of the debt and capital markets throughout Africa.
 In a time when foreign banks were not interested in the potential of Africa as an emerging market, Chinyanta's company single-handedly arranged and facilitated some of the first bond issuances and capital market initiatives in the continent.
 To date, Loita Capital has arranged over $3Billion of deals throughout the continent, making Loita one of the most notable private finance houses operating in the continent.

 Loita currently owns an extensive portfolio of companies, from credit providers such as AAR credit in Kenya; to banks such as Ecobank Malawi; to technology firms such as Fintech Kenya, Uganda, and Malawi and switching companies such as Kenswitch(Kenya), Zimswitch (Zimbabwe) and Zamlink (Zambia) as well as EFT Solutions (Ghana, Mauritius, and Zimbabwe).